SAL778/SIC-CoHive/docs/UserStories.md

 4. The website can support user growth without a decrease in performance.

 9.01 - Application Portal
-As a user, I want to apply for/upload entrepreneurial thinking placements, so that other users can view the opportunities available.
+As a user, I want to submit entrepreneurial thinking placements, so that other users can view the opportunities available.

 Acceptance Tests